 Growing your own food and medicinal herbs is a worthy use of garden space.
 But, what happens when you have limited garden space and want to add natural dye plants to the mix as well?
-One solution is to find plants that will pull double duty for your herbal medicine cabinet, and your natural dye vat.
+One solution is to find plants that will pull double duty for your herbal medicine cabinet and your natural dye vat.

 Turmeric (Curcuma longa) is reliable as a spice, a medicinal herb, and a natural dye.
 Well known in prepared mustard, as the yellow stain that will never wash out, turmeric is a very bright, and very permanent yellow dye.
 Thriving in warm climates, in zones 7b to 11, turmeric can be grown as a perennial in the ground.
 If you live in a cooler growing zone, turmeric can be grown in a pot, which is brought indoors in winter.
-You can even start turmeric from a piece of store-bought root, like I did.
+You can even start turmeric from a piece of the store-bought root as I did.

 Once it starts growing, it will give you a perpetual harvest.
 You can harvest the roots as a spice, for medicine, or for your natural dye vat.
-Simply replant one of the pieces of root, after harvest, to insure a continued supply.
+Simply replant one of the pieces of root, after harvest, to ensure a continued supply.

 To use turmeric as a natural dye, grate or chop the fresh root.
 Simmer the root with plenty of water for several hours and then strain the dye liquor.
 Add your alum mordanted fibers to the strained vat.
 Simmer for half an hour to an hour with the fiber in the vat, and remove.
 The first bath should give you a very brilliant, sunflower yellow.
 Add more fiber to the vat, and simmer for the same length of time to get paler shades as the vat is exhausted.

 Check out this post on the medicinal benefits of turmeric.